sormuras/bach-demo-fxgl/README.md

 ## Using IntelliJ IDEA

-- Install [IDEA] and optionally set up [JDK] 17 using IDEA's built-in JDK setup wizard
+- Install [IDEA] and optionally set up [JDK] 22 or later using IDEA's built-in JDK setup wizard
-- Clone this repository
+- Clone this repository with submodules
-- Initially "Run `bach build`" to resolve missing external modules
+- Initially "Run `java @build`" to restore missing required modules
 - "Run `Main`" to launch the demo application

 [Bach]: https://github.com/sormuras/bach